TomSpencerLondon/cyber-dojo/README.md

     - Its simplicity makes it suitable for beginners and experienced developers alike.

 ## Conclusion
 Cyber Dojo provided a structured and interactive environment to practice TDD with the FizzBuzz challenge.
-The platform's focus on testing, debugging, and iterative learning made it an invaluable tool for sharpening programming skills.
-For developers looking to master TDD or enhance their problem-solving abilities, Cyber Dojo is an excellent resource to explore.
+The platform's focus on testing, debugging, and iterative learning made it an useful tool for sharpening programming skills.
+For developers looking to master TDD or enhance their problem-solving abilities, Cyber Dojo is good resource to explore.